 How is HIV spread?

-Whether your test is positive or negative, it is important for you to know how HIV is spread.
-HIV is spread mostly by sexual contact and through sharing needles or "works" (cookers and other things used to prepare drugs for injection) during drug use.
-HIV can also be spread from an infected mother to her unborn child before birth, during delivery, or by breast feeding.
+Whether your test is positive or negative, it is important for you to know how HIV is passed from one person to another.
+HIV is spread mostly by sexual contact and through sharing needles, syringes, or "works" (cookers and other things used to prepare drugs for injection) during drug use.
+HIV can also be passed from an infected mother to her unborn child before birth, during delivery, or by breast-feeding.

 If you are pregnant or you are considering becoming pregnant, a positive HIV test means that you could infect your child.
-If you are HIV positive, you can receive medications that will protect your own health and greatly improve the chances your child will be born free of infection.
-There is no way you can completely prevent passing HIV infection on to your child, but if you receive treatment for HIV during your pregnancy, the risk will be much lower.
+You will need medications to protect your own health and maximize the chances your child will be born free of infection.